The Dumbing-Down of Our Schools and the Sad Results

 Something Is Very Wrong With Our School System

 There is a move afoot to "dumb-down" our educational system.
-It is sly, and insidious, happening little by little, but happening nonetheless.
-Every time budget cuts are made to our schools, more and more important pieces of information are deleted from the curriculum.
+It is sly, and insidious, and it has been happening little by little, for a long time.
+Every time budget cuts are made to our schools, more and more important pieces of the curriculum are deleted.

 Then there is the issue of teachers having to buy classroom supplies out-of-pocket.
 In a public educational system, all of those things should be provided, and they used to be.
 The administration across the board at all levels needs to take a pay cut, and return those monies for classroom use.

 The End Result: Errors Everywhere Every Day

 On a daily basis, everywhere from news articles online from such erstwhile reliable sources as the Washington Post or the New York Times, down to 'everyday folk' penning thoughts on Facebook and other social media sites, I come across blunders in the use of English that shock and startle me.

 These slip-ups range from spelling errors to incorrect word usage.
 Most of these mistakes are on simple words and concepts that should have been learned back in elementary school.